reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 Imagine that there is some wildly complicated business logic going on in this class in place of the logging statements.

-For most of this article we're not really interested in the actual implementation of the `SendMoneyUseCase` interface.
+For most of this article, we're not interested in the actual implementation of the `SendMoneyUseCase` interface.
 After all, we want to mock it away in our test of the web controller.

 ## Why Mock?

 Why should we use a mock instead of a real service object in a test?

 Imagine the service implementation above has a dependency to a database or some other third-party system.
-We don't really want to have our test run against the database.
+We don't want to have our test run against the database.
 If the database isn't available, the test will fail even though our system under test might be completely bug-free. **The more dependencies we add in a test, the more wrong reasons a test has to fail.** If we use a mock instead, we can mock all those potential failures away.

 Aside from reducing failures, **mocking also reduces our tests' complexity and thus saves us some effort**.
 It takes time to instantiate a whole network of live objects to be used in a test.
 Using mocks, we only have to "instantiate" one mock instead of a whole rat-tail of objects the real object might need to be instantiated.